Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudy GCMs

-For KCl clouds, all the models with different particle sizes can fit the dayside emission spectrum and the terminator observations.
-KCl clouds do not affect the emission spectrum significantly since they do not affect the temperature structure of the planet significantly due to their low optical depth \citep{fortney2005,lee2025}.
-KCl clouds affect the spectrum at wavelengths below 2.5 $\mu$m by raising the baseline of the transmission spectrum, with the magnitude of this effect depending on particle size.
+For 1, 5, and 10 $\mu$m KCl clouds, the models can fit the dayside emission spectrum.
+These clouds do not affect the emission spectrum significantly since they do not affect the temperature structure of the planet significantly due to their low optical depth \citep{fortney2005,lee2025} and low abundance.
+Whereas 0.1 $\mu$m KCl clouds are not able to fit the emission spectrum, as the dayside flux is underestimated due to the lower temperature caused by the clouds.
+KCl clouds affect the transmission spectrum at wavelengths below 2.5 $\mu$m by raising the baseline of the spectrum, with the magnitude of this effect depending on particle size.
 As the particle size increases, the clouds settle down to the higher pressures, and the transmission spectrum is less affected by the clouds.
 The baseline of the transmission spectrum is elevated at lower wavelengths, primarily by 0.1 $\mu$m KCl clouds, and it is unaffected by the 10 $\mu$m KCl clouds.

-The limited MgSiO$_3$ clouds (resulting in reduced opacity) were included in the GCMs with high T$_{\rm int}$.
-As seen in Fig. \ref{fig:pspec}, the 1 $\mu$m MgSiO$_3$ clouds have the best fit to observations according to Table \ref{tab:chi-sq}.
-The 1 $\mu$m MgSiO$_3$ clouds lower the flux at higher wavelengths around 10 $\mu$m, which leads to a better fit to the dayside emission spectrum.
-These clouds reflect stellar radiation efficiently, resulting in the cooling of the atmosphere below them.
-This also leads to a high planetary albedo.
-The 5 and 10 $\mu$m MgSiO$_3$ clouds do not affect the dayside emission spectrum significantly due to low abundance and reduced opacity.
-On the other hand, 0.1 $\mu$m MgSiO$_3$ clouds underestimate the dayside emission spectrum as they lower the dayside temperature of the planet.
-The 0.1 $\mu$m MgSiO$_3$ clouds are present throughout the atmosphere and even at low pressures.
-With the high reflectivity of these clouds, the stellar radiation is reflected to space, and hence the dayside temperature is lower than the cloudless case.
-Even for the transmission spectrum, all the models with MgSiO$_3$ clouds can fit the terminator observations.
-The 0.1 $\mu$m MgSiO$_3$ clouds lift the baseline of the transmission spectrum in the lower wavelength region but do not affect the rest of the spectrum significantly.
-A spectral feature is seen at 10 $\mu$m, which is due to the absorption of the clouds.
+The MgSiO$_3$ clouds were included in the GCMs with high T$_{\rm int}$.
+As seen in Fig. \ref{fig:pspec}, the 5 and 10 $\mu$m MgSiO$_3$ clouds have the best fit to observations according to Table \ref{tab:chi-sq}.
+The 5 and 10 $\mu$m MgSiO$_3$ clouds do not affect the dayside emission spectrum significantly due to the clouds settling in deeper layers of the atmosphere.
+On the other hand, the dayside spectra of 0.1 and 1 $\mu$m MgSiO$_3$ clouds show emission features instead of absorption features due to the thermal inversion.
+This is incompatible with the observations.
+Even for the transmission spectrum, the models with 5 and 10 $\mu$m MgSiO$_3$ clouds can fit the terminator observations.
+The 0.1 and 1 $\mu$m MgSiO$_3$ clouds lift the baseline of the transmission spectrum, leading to a near-flat transmission spectrum.
+A spectral feature is seen at 10 $\mu$m in the 0.1 $\mu$m MgSiO$_3$ cloud case, which is due to the absorption of the clouds.